lokendra08/StatisticalCalculator/README.md

    In additon to this, It will also display mean of Last entires entered in N minutes, which in case 1 minute by default.
    This value can be configured in an external file.

+# Assumptions:
+1: Negative entires not allowed, this will error out with appropriate message.